denis-beurive/bouncy-castle-examples/app-pgp-keygen/README.md

 # Testing the program

-**WARNING** To follow the procedure describer below, you must not create a DSA sub-key.
+**WARNING** To follow the procedure described below, you must not create a DSA sub-key.

     352   PGPKeyPair masterRsaKeyPair = createRsaKeyPair();
     353   // **WARNING**: sub-keys of type DSA cannot be "cross-certified" using GPG 2.2.19.